engineergrowth/DEHub/02_foundations/README.md

   *A beginner-friendly explanation of big data and its applications.*
 - 📚 <a href="https://www.ibm.com/cloud/learn/big-data" target="_blank" rel="noopener noreferrer">Big Data 101 (IBM)</a>
   *A foundational guide to understanding big data.*
+ 🎥 <a href="https://www.youtube.com/watch?v=Enu-EH7RHHM" target="_blank" rel="noopener noreferrer">Data Lakehouses Explained (YouTube)</a>
+  *A 5-min video from IBM explaining what data lakehouses are and how they solve big data challenges.*

 ---